nmshd/runtime/packages/content/README.md

 ## Contribute

-Contribution to this project is highly apprecicated.
+Contribution to this project is highly appreciated.
 Head over to our [contribution guide](https://github.com/nmshd/.github/blob/main/CONTRIBUTING.md) to learn more.

 ## License